HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

   -->

 ### Changes and Updates for Version 1.1.0
-The current official published version of Da Vinci Payer Data Exchange (PDex) US Drug Formulary for FHIR R4 (STU Update of STU 1)
+Da Vinci Payer Data Exchange (PDex) US Drug Formulary for FHIR R4 (STU Update of STU 1)
   <p>
     <b>The following issues are addressed in this release:</b>
   </p>